wlperry/umd_biostats/ecostats_lectures/lecture_05/05_01_lecture_powerpoint.pptx.md

 ::::: columns
 ::: {.column width="60%"}
-Now we can compare the mean fish lengths between shady and sunny sides.
+Now we can compare the mean needle lengths between shady and sunny sides.

 Ho: μ₁ = μ₂ (The needle lengths do not differ)